herunkang2018/NDSS_Paper_Spider/README.md

 ABS_PATH = E:\\NDSS2017 #set what you like
 ```

-Any question you have, feel free to open an issue.
+If you have any question, feel free to open an issue.